damienomurchu/vuepress-theme-blog/docs/config/README.md

 <img src="../assets/simple-pagination.png" width="250" height="" style=""/>

-You can also wirte a custom pagination component and register it as a global component. then pass its name to this option.
+You can also write a custom pagination component and register it as a global component. then pass its name to this option.

 ## smoothScroll